michel4j/mxdc/docs/source/samples.rst

 However, in other modes, the Ctrl-key will temporary enable click-centering to allow re-centering the crystal.
 Rotation of the goniometer with the mouse scroll key is only allowed in Centering mode.

+The currently centered position can be saved and recovered using the "target" icon.
+Saved points are available to be used as start and end positions for data collection in the run-editor.

 .. note::
    Single-click centering is not available while defining a grid.